 P.S.
 This is just an imaginary example and can be very situational.
 Calculate margins and markups for different products to see where you stand.
 After that, you can use value-based pricing to estimate if you could raise pricing for a product with very low margins.

 Price is strongly connected to value.
 If you think you can provide enough value to justify a higher price, you can increase it.
 If you think you could earn more with a slightly lower price that would attract more buyers, decrease it.

 Just don’t do it on a whim – have a reason, plan, and pricing strategy in place.

-That is the only way to safely test product pricing changes on your online store.
+That is the only way to safely do price testing in your online store.
 When you improve your brand and become a leader in your industry, it will be much easier to change your prices as others will have to follow your actions; not the other way around.

 Frequently Asked Questions

 1. Track competitor prices

 2. Conduct a willingness to pay analysis